beginning of content

 Sexual abuse

-Child sexual abuse is when a child is coerced or forced to take part in sexual activities.
+Child sexual abuse is when a child is persuaded (coerced) or forced to take part in sexual activities.
 This can happen both online and offline.

 How can I help protect my child?

-You can help by teaching your child about personal safety.
+You can help protect your child from abuse by teaching them about personal safety.

-Teach your child the correct terms for their private parts (penis, vulva, anus).
-Make clear that these parts are private and belong to them.
-Never make them feel embarrassed about their sexuality or body.
+It’s also important to teach your child the correct terms for their private parts (penis, vulva, anus).
+Make it clear that these parts are private and belong to them.
+Never make them feel embarrassed about their body or sexuality.

 What should I do if I notice signs of abuse?